Response-adaptive randomization in clinical trials: from myths to practical considerations: Final considerations and discussion

-RAR methods have received as much theoretical attention as they have generated long-running debates, especially during health crises like the COVID-19 pandemic.
-This is not surprising, as \changes{one} reason that drives the desire to change randomization ratios in clinical trials is to better respond to difficult ethical challenges under pressing conditions.
-However, for such debates to be useful and meaningful, \changes{it is important to} bear in mind that generalizations within such a large class of methods \changes{run the risk of being} partial and \changes{inadvertently} misleading.
+\secondround{Once the aims of a study, their relative importance, and the corresponding metrics have all been agreed upon, the question of what an optimal RAR procedure is in terms of those metrics can be addressed.
+Ideally (as suggested by an anonymous editor), an optimal trial design can be found within this framework, rather than proposing ad hoc procedures and testing them against different metrics.
+However, in the literature reviewed we found} \changes{the use of the term `optimal' in relation to RAR procedures \secondround{can have} many different meanings.
+A broader definition of \emph{optimality} \secondround{may be beneficial to consider}, \secondround{not only including} optimal allocation targets but \secondround{also} RAR families that have some other form of optimality (or near optimality). \secondround{In any case, it is important} to explicit say in what sense a procedure is `optimal' when using this terminology.}

+\changes{As a general point (and one we more fully appreciate following recent discussions with applied trial statisticians), it is crucial to not consider statistical or methodological issues in isolation of practical issues.
+This may be key for the design of any experiment, but is more important for RAR and adaptive designs in general.
+For example, selection bias may be a big issue in some contexts, and if blinding is not possible, then the use of RAR may be less appropriate.
+Hence, greater collaboration and discussion between methodologists and applied trialists \secondround{is useful} to ensure that methods are developed with practical considerations in mind.}

-Our hope is that \changes{this paper} motivates researchers to address \changes{some of} the issues \changes{mentioned} with new ideas that work to offer most of the \changes{potential} advantages that RAR can bring with fewer of its downsides while taking the trial context into account. \changes{With the increasing use of response-adaptive procedures in machine learning and data science more generally, this presents a golden opportunity for biostatisticians to embrace and lead the development of this wide adaptive class in both theory and practice.} \\[-12pt]
+\secondround{We would like to end with a short summary as to what we feel the future for RAR methods research should bring to improve its usefulness in clinical practice.
+We wrote this paper in a attempt to reconcile conflicting perspectives as much as to} motivate researchers to address \secondround{the} issues \changes{mentioned here} with new ideas. \secondround{New work is needed} to realise most of the \changes{potential} advantages of RAR with fewer of its downsides while taking the trial context into account. \changes{With the increasing use of response-adaptive procedures in machine learning and data science more generally, this presents a golden opportunity for biostatisticians to embrace and lead the development of this wide adaptive class in both theory and practice.}

+\changes{As a general point, \secondround{our hope is that any contribution to} RAR methodology \secondround{should be well contextualised} within the ongoing debate \secondround{in order to achieve practical impact and to avoid repeating common arguments that are already well-represented in the literature. } When developing new proposals, it can be helpful to define terminology carefully, report a wide range of metrics and to be explicit about the potential limits of the conclusions made.}